DURING – What happens at a hearing?

 • a community member.

-The members will read the clinical report and any other important information.
+The members will already have read the clinical report and any other documents that were provided before the hearing.

 They will read your Self-Report if you have provided one and any other information you provide.